 Rug Stain Removal

-by Guest on Feb 14, 2010
+by Guest Post on Feb 14, 2010

 Here are some tricks and tips that will help in removing the stain from the rug:

-- As discussed previously, the fresh rug stain should be removed using a soft and absorbent material like towel.
+- As discussed previously, the fresh rug stain should be removed using a soft and absorbent material like a towel.

 - Never ever scrub/brush the stain.
-These both are hard actions that can adversely affect the fibers and may be leave a permanent mark on the rug.
+These both are hard actions that can adversely affect the fibers and maybe leave a permanent mark on the rug.
 Hence, it is better to vacuum the stain.

-- If the cleaning agent works / you are using a home based remedy, work from inward to outward on the spot.
+- If the cleaning agent works, you are using a home-based remedy, work from inward to outward on the spot.
 This will prevent the stain from spreading to other parts of the rug.
 You can carry out this process until and unless the stain is being transferred onto the napkin / white towel you are using.
-May be you would be required to apply the solution quite often.
+Maybe you would be required to apply the solution quite often.

 - If successfully you have been able to remove the spill, then rinse the affected area with plain water.
-But do not use too much water as over wetting can damage the rug.
+But do not use too much water as over-wetting can damage the rug.
 To remove the solution completely, blot dry the area properly and carefully.
-For proper blotting you might use any flat or object and keep changing the towel more recurrently as it becomes saturated.
+For proper blotting, you might use any flat or object and keep changing the towel more recurrently as it becomes saturated.